-Tucked behind an unassuming door in the backstreets of St Ives is the Barbara Hepworth Museum.
+Tucked behind an unassuming door in the backstreets of St Ives is the Barbara Hepworth Museum and Sculpture Garden.
 Wander through her seaside home, sit and listen to birdsong in her greenhouse workshop, and amble around the shaded garden between some of her most prolific sculptures.
 Best enjoyed on a sunny day, it can get busy in the height of silly season, and it’s only a small space, but an hour here is a welcome respite from the hustle and bustle of St Ives in summer!

 Penlee House Gallery and Museum

 Open throughout the year, the Penlee House Gallery and Museum is the only place in Cornwall with a focus on the Newlyn Art School and early St Ives artists between 1880 – 1940.
 A visit to this gallery at the edge of green and pleasant Penlee Park is a step back in time, when fishermen ruled the world and Poldark was actually a man, and not a TV series.